hclsampleapps/kandy-cpaas2-sample-ios/README.md

-# kandy-cpaas2-sample-ios-Swift
+# kandy-cpaas2-sample-ios (Swift)
-Sample app of CPaaS2 modules (Call, SMS, Chat, Address book)
+Sample app of CPaaS2 modules (Call, SMS,Chat,Presence,Address book)

 ## Introduction
 It is a sample app where CPaaS2 APIs are used to make the following modules